 11.7 WT225 to the west of Matfield Green is part of the High Weald Landscape trail and is well used by parishioners and visitors.
-This view is to the west over grazing land and woodlands, with the North Downs in the distance.
+This view is to the west over grazing land and woodlands.

-8 - View easterly from the edge of Matfield village from footpath WT283
+8 - View south easterly from the edge of Matfield village from footpath WT283

-11.8 This section of the High Weald Landscape Trail is one of the most walked footpaths in the parish, providing a pedestrian link from Matfield to Petteridge with many fine views of the local landscape and surrounding settlements.
+11.8 This section of the High Weald Landscape Trail is one of the most walked footpaths in the parish, providing a pedestrian link from Matfield to Petteridge, with many fine views of the local landscape and surrounding settlements.
 The view from this part of the footpath, which runs behind the houses lining Matfield Green, is an important element of the village's setting.

-9 - View from footpath WT 293, towards Matfield
+9 - View from footpath WT293, towards Matfield